The wet Monday asphalt was still smoking when a silver shape glided into our lot.

 Final Word — “While It’s Still in Japan”

 The R35 GT-R is one of humanity’s last truly serious investments in the internal combustion engine.
-As electrification accelerates through the 2030s, the rumored R36 successor is widely expected to be fully electric.
+With production formally ended in August 2025, no new R35 will ever leave a Nissan factory again.
+CEO Ivan Espinosa has confirmed an R36 successor is coming, but Nissan has not yet decided whether it will be hybrid or fully electric, and several years of gap are expected before launch.
 The romance of “a V6 twin-turbo built by human hands” effectively ends with the R35.

 The Takumi-built engine.
 The hand-applied paint.
 The condition advantage of a Japanese-market car.
 The intersection of all three becomes rarer every year.